djadriano/vform/README.md

 # Data Attributes

+Data attributes helps you to control and customize the validation.

 | Name                 | Description                                                                                                      |
 | -------------------- | ---------------------------------------------------------------------------------------------------------------- |
 | data-field-container | This data indicate a container for field.
 The value should be the same value of name attribute of field element. |